OlmecProject/olmecproject.github.io/index.md

 A unique feature of this tech stack is that you don't need our app to use the stack.
 You can use third-party software or command line tools to do the same things you would do on the app.

+To build and run the app, see our app [repository](https://github.com/TepeProject/tepe-app).

 ## Contribute

 The project is open for contribution.
 We are also looking for feedback.
 Join our [Discord](https://discord.gg/Hfu9hhcqv9) to chat.